eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - Approach discussions with a **mindset of collaboration and problem-solving**.
 - Be **open to different perspectives**, as contributors may have different viewpoints, experiences, and expertise levels.
-- Be **open to different perspectives**, as contributors may have different viewpoints, experiences, and expertise levels.
 - Contribute to a **positive and welcoming community atmosphere**.

 #### 8.2.2 Managing Issues and Pull Requests